 Start with a risk assessment—identify your highest-traffic zones and current camera coverage.
 Involve safety, operations, and IT early.
 Pilot the system in a problem area, review results, and expand based on the data.

-How does AI video analytics help with incident investigations?
+How does video AI analytics help with event investigations?

-AI-powered platforms automatically flag incidents—such as “forklift near miss” or “possible fall”—making it fast and easy to review footage, identify root causes, and support thorough, accurate investigations.
+Video AI platforms automatically flag occurrences—such as “forklift enters no-go zones”—making it fast and easy to review footage, identify root causes, and support thorough, accurate investigations.

-AI-driven analytics automate hazard detection and reporting, freeing safety managers from tedious manual monitoring.
-This allows them to focus on proactive planning and team support, rather than reacting to every incident.
+AI-driven analytics automate hazard detection and reporting, freeing safety professionals from tedious manual monitoring.
+This allows them to focus on forward-looking planning and team support, rather than reacting to every event.

 About the author